vberdejoespinola/translate-text-classifier-spanish/README.md

 **Overview of scripts**

 1.pre_process_main_text - Pre-process raw data.
-Download Raw Data to run this script.
-2.feature_engineering - Remove stopwords, unwanted characters, lemmatize.
-Use the output of script 1 to run this script.
-3.model_training - Train all model variants.
-Use the output of script 2 to run this script.
-4.best_model_svm_12 -  Train model, error analysis, explainable AI with SHAP values.
-Download Clean Data to run this script.
+Download Raw Data to run this script.\n 2.feature_engineering - Remove stopwords, unwanted characters, lemmatize.
+Use the output of script 1 to run this script.\n 3.model_training - Train all model variants.
+Use the output of script 2 to run this script.\n 4.best_model_svm_12 -  Train model, error analysis, explainable AI with SHAP values.
+Download Clean Data to run this script.\n
 4.best_model_svm_24 -  Train model, error analysis, explainable AI with SHAP values.
-Download Clean Data to run this script.
+Download Clean Data to run this script.\n
 4.best_model_svm_36 -  Train model, error analysis, explainable AI with SHAP values.
 Download Clean Data to run this script.
 4.best_model_svm_42 -  Train model, error analysis, explainable AI with SHAP values.
 Download Clean Data to run this script.
 5.visualisation - Create heatmap.
 Use model scores csv (output of any script 4) to reproduce this.